pymacaron/pymacaron-core/README.rst

 Decorating server methods:
 ==========================

-You can tell Klue Client-Server to apply a decorator to all server methods, which comes in handy for gathering analytics or crash data.
+You can tell PyMacaron Core to apply a decorator to all server methods, which comes in handy for gathering analytics or crash data.
 To do that in the example above, modify the server code to be like:

 .. code-block:: python

     from flask import Flask
-    from klue.swagger import ApiPool
+    from pymacaron_core.swagger import ApiPool

     app = Flask(__name__)
     ApiPool.add('login', yaml_path='login.yaml')